lukaszliniewicz/Pandatask/README.md

     *   Organize tasks with categories (managed per board).
     *   Set optional deadlines using a datepicker.
     *   Assign tasks to one or more registered WordPress users (uses autocomplete search).
 *   **Comments:** Add comments to tasks.
-Supports @mentioning other registered users (links to their profile/author page).
+Supports @mentioning other registered users.
 *   **Filtering & Sorting:** Search tasks by keyword, filter by status, and sort by name, priority, deadline, or status.
 *   **User Assignment:** Search and select registered WordPress users to assign to tasks.
 *   **BuddyPress Integration (Optional):** If BuddyPress is active, the plugin can add a "Tasks" tab to groups.
     *   Each group gets its own task board (using `board_name="group_X"` where X is the group ID).
     *   Group admins can enable/disable the Tasks feature in the group settings.
     *   User assignment searches BuddyPress members within the group context.
-*   **Email Notifications:** Sends basic email notifications to users when they are assigned to a task or when a comment is added to a task they are assigned to.
+*   **Email Notifications:** Sends email notifications to users when they are assigned to a task or when a comment is added to a task they are assigned to.

 ## Installation